Braised Pork Belly: Master This Chinese Classic

 Where This Dish Reveals Chinese Kitchen Values

-Start with the Cantonese version: sear 2 pounds of skin-on pork belly until deeply browned, then braise in a mixture of 1 cup soy sauce, ยฝ cup Shaoxing wine, 3 ounces rock sugar, 4 star anise, 3 dried chilies, 6 slices ginger, and 2 cups chicken stock at a bare simmer for 90 minutes.
-Reduce the liquid separately until glossy, then return the meat to coat.
-This single preparation will teach you more about Chinese cooking than a dozen restaurant meals.
+Try the Cantonese version: Sear 2 pounds of belly hard, then braise with 1 cup soy sauce, ½ cup Shaoxing wine, 3 oz rock sugar, 4 star anise, 3 chilies, 6 ginger slices, and 2 cups stock at a whisper-simmer for 90 minutes.
+Reduce the sauce, coat the meat.
+One pot, endless lessons.